reshcd/fullstack-hiring-challenge/README.md

 This page should display the user email and password (with \*).
 Also, users should have the ability to change the email or password and delete their account.
 This screen can't be visible for non logged-in users.

 ## Optional tasks
+* Validate user input on the browser and on the server
+* Use PostgreSQL
+* Add end-to-end tests
+* Apply CSRF Protection
+* Implement Security patterns

 ## How your exercise submission will be ranked